Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 Flag `-v` stands for verbose output.

-You can open [http://localhost/models](http://localhost/models) page to see the uploaded model.
+You can open the [http://localhost/models](http://localhost/models) page to see the uploaded model.

-Once you've done that, you can create an __application__ for it.
+Once you have opened it, you can create an __application__ for it.
 Basically, an application represents an endpoint to your model, so you can invoke it from anywhere.
 To learn more about advanced features, go to the [Applications](concepts/applications.md) page.

 ![](.../linear_regression_application.png)

-Open [http://localhost/applications](http://localhost/applications), press `Add New Application` button.
-In the opened window select the `linear_regression` model, name your application `linear_regression` and click a creation button.
+Open [http://localhost/applications](http://localhost/applications) and press the `Add New Application` button.
+In the opened window select the `linear_regression` model, name your application `linear_regression` and click the creation button.

-If you cannot find your newly uploaded model and it's listed on your models' page, this probably means that it's still in a building stage.
+If you cannot find your newly uploaded model and it is listed on your models' page, it is probably still in the building stage.
 Wait until the model changes its status to `Released`, then you can use it.

 ## Invoking an application